VibeHost

 vibehost app password status --app my-site

 Once set, anyone hitting the public URL sees a password prompt.
-After correct entry, a signed cookie remembers them for the session.
+After correct entry, a signed cookie remembers them for 7 days.
+The password gate applies to every path — even visitors who already cleared the share-link gate must enter it.

 Use case: soft launches.
 "Public visibility, but only people I share the password with can see it."